SarahBlevin/MyVoyager/README.md

 # Voyager++

 Voyager++ is an advanced tool for collecting and analyzing datasets of Ansible roles from Ansible Galaxy.
-It builds on the original Voyager, addressing obsolescence and dependencies while introducing a datamining stage for deeper insights into role version histories.
+It builds on the original Voyager tool by Ruben Opdebeeck, addressing obsolescence and dependencies while introducing a datamining stage for deeper insights into role version histories.
 Designed for research projects, such as For-CoaLa, Voyager++ enables flexible data collection, repository analysis, and structural evolution tracking.

 ## Features